Alumni

 Lena Sommer: Layout and Transfer of Knowledge in Two Austrian Legendaries (Heiligenkreuz, Stiftsbibliothek, Csc.
 11-14; Zwettl, Stiftsbibliothek, Cod.
 Zwetl.
 13-15, 24)

-currently: Scholarship holder, Isa-Lohmann-Siems Foundation
+Currently: Scholarship holder, Isa-Lohmann-Siems Foundation

 The Magnum Legendarium Austriacum (MLA) is a late-twelfth-century Cistercian collection of saints´ lives and legends compiled in some Austrian monasteries.
 They are good examples to examine the visual organization of manuscripts.
 The two copies of Heiligenkreuz and Zwettl are products of a „mother“ and a „daughter“ house, which show discrepancies against the strict gridlines of manuscript spread of Cistercian customs and the close exchange of manuscripts, painters and writers between these both monasteries.
 They differ from each other in appearance, the organization of texts and the accentuation of certain saints by initials.
 The markup of initials divides them into representive-static and narrative-specific forms.
 The microcosm of two closely related manuscripts allows us - almost in a laboratory situation - to go further into the question of concurrent causes like conditions of production, methods of work, ways of transfer, organization of knowledge, devotional practice, political implications and possible change of monastic alignment.